Last updated 8/11/22

 COVID-19 High risk shielded patient list identification methodology (note different methodology for rheumatology from England and guidance below contains more up to date list)

-Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19). (updated 18 March 2021).
+Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19). (updated 11 June 2021).
+Shielding in Wales is paused.

 https://gov.wales/get-coronavirus-support-extremely-vulnerable-person – contact your local authority